mukhammad-akilov/mukhammad-akilov/README.md

  - ...and other funny Front-End tools

 ## What else do you do? 🤔
-Also I have some backend and mobile development (basic or entry level) skills.
-For example, I know and made some funny things with the following technologies:
- - WordPress
- - Flutter, Dart
+Also I oftern work with Flutter and I have my own several iOS and Android apps with more 50k downloads on both platforms

 ## Do you have any projects? 🤔